 First Report of Flu in Sedgwick County

-(Sedgwick County, Kan.) – Sedgwick County Health Department (SCHD) has received reports of influenza (flu) and other respiratory viruses causing illness among residents of Sedgwick County.
-Although an increase in flu cases usually starts in December, now is the time to get your flu shot to protect yourself and your family.
+(Sedgwick County, Kan.) – Sedgwick County Health Department (SCHD) announces the first report of influenza (flu) in the County.
+Although an increase in cases usually starts in December, now is the time to get your flu shot to protect yourself and your family.

-Symptoms of the flu start suddenly and include a fever that lasts 3-4 days, body aches, chills, tiredness, cough, and headache.
-The flu virus is spread from person-to-person by droplets from talking, coughing or sneezing.
-You can prevent the spread of flu with these simple steps:
+Symptoms of the flu start suddenly and include fever that lasts 3-4 days, body aches, chills, tiredness, cough, and headache.
+The flu virus is spread from person-to-person by mouth droplets during talking, coughing, or sneezing.
+You can prevent the spread of flu and other respiratory illnesses, such as the common cold or COVID-19, with these simple steps: